vgurianov/uml-sp/docs/case_studies/fractal/fractal.md

 Also, for simulation of mathematical objects are useful notions and ideas [non-standard analysis](https://en.wikipedia.org/wiki/Non-standard_analysis), first of all notion of infinitesimal element.
-We shall discuss mathematical objects such as geometric fractals because main principle SSP methodology is decomposition principle which set quasifractal structure of models.
+We shall discuss mathematical objects such as geometric fractals because main principle SSP methodology is decomposition principle which set approximate fractal structure of models.
-We shall considered object model of Koch snowflake.
+We shall considered object model of the Koch snowflake.
 The model proposed in work [1], also see [2].

 ## Application domain
-A procedure of construction of the Koch snowflake includes next steps:
+A procedure of construction of the the Koch snowflake includes next steps:
 - choose initiator and generator (see Fig.1);
 - apply generator (see Fig.1);
 - change the scale of the generator to 1/3

 and replace previous two steps *n* times.
-The polygon tends to Koch snowflake as n → ∞.<br/>
+The polygon tends to the Koch snowflake as *n* → ∞.<br/>
-It’s necessary define a value of Hausdorff dimension.
+It’s necessary define a value of fractal dimension.
 <p><img src="apply_generator.png" alt="" /></p>
 Figure 1.
-Apply generator<br/>
+Applying generator<br/>

 More info view on [Wikipedia](https://en.wikipedia.org/wiki/Koch_snowflake).